chaunceygardiner/weewx-weatherboard/docs/configuration.md

 upgrade.

 {: .note }
-The readout board sets its status words in League Gothic, which has the Latin letters and the accented capitals of the Western European languages.
+The readout board sets its status words in Bebas Neue, which has the Latin letters and the accented capitals of the Western European languages.
 A status word reworded with a letter outside that set is drawn in whatever typeface the tablet falls back to.
 The labels under